kmova/bootstrap/gke-openebs/jiva-ark-bkp-rcovery/README.md

 ```

 ```
-Issue 2: The restored data is available within in the hostdir of the restic pod.
-However it is not visible on the host or in the restored pod.
-Similar to the issue above.
+Issue 2: If using k8s versions prior 1.10.7, the restor command fetches the data into hostdir, but will not be visible under the busybox pod.
 (Ref: https://github.com/heptio/ark/issues/669)

 Workaround: Copy the contents from the downloaded dir in restic pod, to the scratch folder.
 And the move the contents along with .ark folder into the /var/lib/kubelet/restore-pod-id/../mount.
 ```